-The AD9985 is a high precision, high speed analog device.
-As such, to get the maximum performance from the part, it is important to have a well laid out board.
-The following is a guide for designing a board using the AD9985.
+The AD9883A is a high precision, high speed analog device.
+As such, to get the maximum performance out of the part, it is important to have a well laid out board.
+The following is a guide for designing a board using the AD9883A.